phillipadsmith/2014.phillipadsmith.com/_posts/2015-10-13-mozfest-learn-to-code.md

 *Do you have your own set of guiding principles around making stuff on the Web?
 Drop a note for other readers in the comments below, or hit me on [Twitter][phillipadsmithtw].*

-[^1]The folks at Viking Code School have summarized some of the challenges quite well here: http://www.vikingcodeschool.com/posts/why-learning-to-code-is-so-damn-hard
+[^1]: The folks at Viking Code School have summarized some of the challenges quite well here: http://www.vikingcodeschool.com/posts/why-learning-to-code-is-so-damn-hard
 [phillipadsmithtw]: http://twitter.com/phillipadsmith